Peptara LabsPEPTARA LABS

 The third is the cold chain, the unbroken chain of proper temperature from manufacturer to your fridge.
 Many peptides need refrigeration and protection from light and heat.
 An anonymous seller can't show you that chain held.
 They usually can't even tell you where the product was three days ago.
 In a tropical climate, that gap matters more, not less.

 Behind all three sits a fourth problem that has nothing to do with molecules: accountability.
 A supplier with a name and an address can be held to a standard.
 You can trace a batch, ask for its COA, report a bad reaction, and expect an answer.
 An anonymous account can delete itself in ten seconds.
 When a chat handle disappears, so does every claim it ever made and every recourse you thought you had.
 Sit with a simple question before any purchase.
-If this vial harmed me, who would I call, and could I prove where it came from?
+If this vial caused harm, who would I call, and could I prove where it came from?
 If the honest answer is "nobody" and "no," you've found the real risk.
 It's not only what's in the vial.
 It's that no one stands behind it.

 Why "my friend used it and was fine" doesn't settle it